 The Naturally Beautiful Garden: Designs That Engage with Wildlife and Nature

-More popular than ever, gardening is going green with the rise in interest in environmentally friendly gardening.
+More popular than ever, gardening is going green with increased interest in environmentally friendly methods.

 About The Author

-Kathryn Bradley-Hole is the author of Rizzoli's acclaimed English Gardens.
+Kathryn Bradley-Hole is the author of Rizzoli's acclaimed English Gardens as well as the best-selling "Gardeners' World" Garden Lovers' Guide to Britain and Lost Gardens of England: From the Archives of Country Life.
 A fellow of the Linnean Society, she was for eighteen years the garden editor of the esteemed weekly magazine Country Life as well as the author of a regular column, Nature Notes.
 Her personal gardening interests focus on achieving visual harmony with the broader landscape and creating environments that assist wildlife.